 Grid Integration of Offshore Wind

-Much can be learned from the existing onshore integration research for handling the variability and uncertainty of the wind resource.
-A starting place is the NREL Integration Studies and Operational Impacts Projects website.
+Much can be learned from the existing land-based integration research for handling the variability and uncertainty of the wind resource.

 Integration and Transmission